thunlp/KV-PLM/README.md

 ## Data Preprocessing

-Switch to scripts/ directory and run the following command to pre-process the raw data:
+Switch to scripts/ directory and run the following command to pre-process the raw data (remember to create the 'Ret/Sci' file before running):

 `sh data_preprocessing.sh`